1979 Stanley Cup Final: Broadcasting

-The Stanley Cup Finals were produced by CBC, who carried the game in Canada and were shown in the United States on the NHL's syndicated package.
-Dan Kelly called the play-by-play for Games 1, 3, 4, and 5 entirely.
-Danny Gallivan and Kelly split play-by-play for Game 2 only.
+The Stanley Cup Final were produced by CBC, who carried the game in Canada and were shown in the United States on the NHL's syndicated package.
+Dan Kelly called the play-by-play for Games 1, 3, 4, and 5 entirely and split game 2 with Danny Gallivan.
 Gary Dornhoefer served as color commentator for Games 1 and 5, Gerry Pinder served as color commentator for Game 2 only, Bobby Orr served as color commentator from Madison Square Garden.
-Meanwhile, Dick Irvin Jr. served as color commentator for the entire Finals.
-He also served as studio host in Montreal, Dave Hodge in New York City, and Howie Meeker served as studio analyst.
+Meanwhile, Dick Irvin Jr. served as color commentator for the entire Finals and hosted the games in Montreal, Dave Hodge and Howie Meeker hosted the games in New York City.
 ABC was contracted to televise game seven.
 Since the Finals ended in five games, the contract was void.